Why is this study being conducted?

 Who is eligible to participate in this study?

-- Men and non-pregnant women 18 to 64 years of age
+- Men and non-pregnant women who are 18 years of age or older

 - Are in good general health, as determined by medical history, physical exam, and vital signs

-- Have previously received 2 or 3 doses of the Moderna and/or Pfizer vaccines
+- Have previously received 3 or more doses of the Moderna and/or Pfizer vaccines

 - Have no current autoimmune or immunodeficiency disease/condition